 3.2.2 Configuring the authentication service

 Once you have created a Base64 version of the hash of the shared secret, you can configure the web.oauth2 server.

-1. In a text editor, open the appsettings.Production.json file for the web service.
+2. In a text editor, create a .json file to contain your client configuration.